Q: What is CCRN-E?

 A: If you do not have the required hours or CERPs to renew as a CCRN–E or a CCRN at your scheduled renewal time, you may opt for Inactive status for a period of up to three years to allow you time to meet the eligibility requirements for CCRN or CCRN-E. If you are moving from CCRN-E to CCRN status, you may choose to renew by either Synergy CERPs program (CCRN or CCRN-E), both of which require 100 CERPs with specified requirements in Categories A, B and C.

-Q: What if I work primarily in the tele-ICU and want to return to bedside care, but do not meet the direct bedside hour requirements for CCRN renewal?
+Q: What if I work primarily in the tele-ICU and want to return to direct care, but do not meet the direct bedside hour requirements for CCRN renewal?

-A: If you are a CCRN or CCRN-E who returns to direct bedside care, but do not have the required bedside practice hours during the renewal period to renew as a CCRN, you could apply for Inactive status or renew as a CCRN-E.
+A: If you are a CCRN or CCRN-E who returns to direct care, but do not have the required direct care practice hours during the renewal period to renew as a CCRN, you could apply for Inactive status or renew as a CCRN-E.

 Q: What if I worked in a tele-ICU for two years, but the year prior to my scheduled renewal date was spent working at the bedside?